vivekagr/AWS-SAA-C02-Course/README.md

   - Actions are taken and the system returns to waiting
 - Services can be producers and consumers at once.
 - Resources are not waiting around to be used.
-- Event router is needed for event driven architecture that also manages an event bus.
+- **Event Router** is needed for event driven architecture
+  - has an **Event Bus**
+  - Event Router decides which consumers to deliver events to and when that occurs, the actions are taken & **the system returns to waiting (doesn't consume resources)**
-- Only consumes resources while handling events.
+- **Only consumes resources while handling events !!!**

 ### AWS Lambda